Always consider aortic dissection in patients presenting with the acute onset of chest or thoracic back pain.

 Stanford classification of aortic dissections A. Type A. B. Type B. (Reproduced with permission from Brunicardi FC, Andersen D, Billiar T, et al. Schwartz's Principles of Surgery.
 8th ed.
 New York: McGraw-Hill Education, 2005.)

-The classic presentation of an acute thoracic aortic dissection is that of a 55- to 65-year-old male with chronic hypertension who develops a sudden onset ...
+The classic presentation of an acute thoracic aortic dissection is that of a 55- to 65-year-old male with chronic hypertension who develops a sudden onset of severe ...